Kevin Keith: Trial

 Keith's trial began on May 10, 1994, only a few months after the murders, and he was represented by attorney James Banks, who had never worked on a capital murder case before.
 At trial, the prosecution claimed that Keith was trying to retaliate against Rudel Chatman for his role as an informant in the drug bust that led to Keith's January 1994 arrest.
 Keith presented multiple alibi witnesses which placed him about thirty miles away from the crime.
 Keith claimed that he spent the evening of February 13, 1994, with his two girlfriends.
 He claimed that at around 6 p.m. he was at the home of his girlfriend, Melanie Davison, in Mansfield, Ohio.
 Neighbors testified that at approximately 8:45 p.m., the time of the shooting, Keith and Davison left Davison's home in a blue car that belonged to another girlfriend of Kevin's.
 At around 9 p.m. they arrived at Keith's aunt's home in Crestline, Ohio, and Keith went inside to talk to his uncle, Roy Price, to borrow five dollars.
 Keith claimed that they left his aunt's home ten minutes later and returned to Davison's home at 9:25 p.m.

-Forensic analyst G. Michelle Yezzo tesified that a license plate imprint of the numbers "043" left in a snow bank at the crime scene matched Keith's girlfriend's car.
+Forensic analyst G. Michelle Yezzo testified that a license plate imprint of the numbers "043" left in a snow bank at the crime scene matched Keith's girlfriend's car.
 She also testified that she could conclude that tire tracks also matched the car after comparing the tracks to a photograph on a tire brochure.

 Quanita and Quentin Reeves did not testify in the trial because they were still in the hospital and Quanita's statement that the shooter was Bruce Melton was not entered.
 No forensic evidence connected Keith to the crime.
 The jury found Keith guilty and sentenced him to death on June 1, 1994.
 Two Bucyrus police officers resigned immediately following Keith's conviction.